kokhinmaungwin/js-obfuscation-detector/README.md

 ## 👨‍💻 Author

-Developed by Khin Maung Win
+Made With by Khin Maung Win
 Offline-ready, fast, and useful for daily JavaScript analysis.

 ---